Benniphx/configs/README.md

     git clone git@github.com:asyrjasalo/configs.git && configs/install_cli.sh

-To also install XFCE configs and fonts (on GNU/Linux only):
+To also install Terminus fonts and XFCE configs (the latter on GNU/Linux only):

     install_ui.sh